Bandwidth/examples/nodejs/OrderPhoneNumberInAllAreaCodes/README.md

 ## Brief Descirption

-Requests for every area code in the us will be created in your Bandwidth account.
+Requests for every area code in the US will be created in your Bandwidth account.

 To view the results of the request, you can go to your bandwidth dashboard and view orders.
-If you a failed order: this is likely due to either the area code not being available from bandwidth, or bandwidth not having a number in that area code at this time.
+If you see a failed order, this is likely due to Bandwidth not having numbers in this area code.

 You can see the list of failed orders and their reasons in your bandwidth dashboard, under the subaccount/site you ordered it with within the "alerts" section.